s-tr/livesim_old/README.md

 * the number of beats per bar,
 * and the scroll speed.

-An interited section statement represents a change in track velocity.
+An inherited section statement represents a change in track velocity.
 Its values are, from left to right,

 * the offset of the change of velocity,